-Jean-Pierre and Luc Dardenne, a.k.a. the Dardenne brothers, are a Belgian waterproof screenwriting, directing and producing team with a notable body of work and whose reputation as first-rate filmmakers goes way beyond the borders of the European continent.
-If you take into consideration the awards they won for their – up until now – merely ten features as screenwriters-directors, they hardly face any competition worldwide in the territory and the field of the social realistic dramas which they’ve been exploring for the past two decades.
+Jean-Pierre and Luc Dardenne, a.k.a. the Dardenne brothers, are a Belgian waterproof screenwriting, directing, and producing team with a notable body of work and whose reputation as first-rate filmmakers goes way beyond the borders of the European continent.
+If you take into consideration the awards they won for their—up until now—merely ten features as screenwriters-directors, they hardly face any competition worldwide in the territory and the field of the social and realistic dramas which they’ve been exploring for the past two decades.

 Two-time winners of the most prestigious Palme d’Or at the Cannes Film Festival (for “Rosetta” and “L’Enfant,” a.k.a.
-“The Kid” ), where they always are among the Festival’s favorites (gathering many more top Cannes nominations and awards along the way), they have won countless of other awards as well, not only in Europe, but also worldwide, from the US to Japan, from Russia to Australia.
-Highly regarded as filmmakers with a conscience, they always prefer to bring the heart and soul of the working class people on the screen, people who often live on the outskirts of society, amidst the gritty landscapes of Belgian regions such as Liège or Seraing.
-Whenever they use their handheld cameras, powerhouse long sequence shots, natural light – and without any musical score – the day-to-day lives of the characters involved couldn’t be portrayed more realistically, even up to the end of their movies which often end abruptly.
-In a way, the Dardennes still register life as if they were the same documentary makers as when they started out during the 1970s and 1980s, before turning successfully to feature films.
+“The Kid” ), where they always are among the Festival’s favorites (gathering many more top Cannes nominations and awards along the way), they have won countless of other awards as well, not only in Europe but also worldwide, from the U.S. to Japan, from Russia to Australia.
+Highly regarded as filmmakers with a conscience, they always prefer to bring the heart and soul of the working-class people on the screen, people who often live on the outskirts of society amidst the gritty landscapes of Belgian regions such as Liège or Seraing.
+Whenever they use their handheld cameras, powerhouse long sequence shots, natural light—and without any musical score—the day-to-day lives of the characters involved couldn’t be portrayed more realistically, even up to the end of their movies which often end abruptly.
+In a way, the Dardennes still register life as if they were the same documentary makers as to when they started in the 1970s and 1980s, before turning successfully to feature films.
 And even today, they don’t use any fancy trick photography of any sort, which makes their approach extremely efficient in all its honesty and sincerity.
-With their films, they seem to be handling traffic at the intersection of world cinema, cinéma vérité and author’s cinema just perfectly.
+With their films, they seem to be handling traffic at the intersection of world cinema, cinéma vérité, and author’s cinema just perfectly.